OrhanKupusoglu/find-first-id/README.md

 On C++11/14/17 for a generic solution without using compiler built-in functions, [De Bruijn sequence](https://en.wikipedia.org/wiki/De_Bruijn_sequence) **B(2,6)** may be used with preprocessor directive **DE_BRUIJN_SEQUENCE**.

+According to a few benchmark runs De Bruijn sequence performs only slightly less than the built-in function.

 **DE_BRUIJN_SEQUENCE** declaration may be enabled on [CMakeVersion.txt](./src/CMakeVersion.txt).

 &nbsp;